better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## How is Radicle funded and licensed?

-Radicle is currently funded through the Treasury of the Radicle Foundation, although we're currently transitioning that responsibility to the [RadicleDAO](https://forest-text-046.notion.site/Radicle-Governance-Hub-01b9f8e757cc4426ab64d2146071f46b#ee45f5993b2e4ff2bc95bfa3536c6450).
+Radicle is funded through the Treasury of the Radicle Foundation, although we're transitioning that responsibility to the [RadicleDAO](https://forest-text-046.notion.site/Radicle-Governance-Hub-01b9f8e757cc4426ab64d2146071f46b#ee45f5993b2e4ff2bc95bfa3536c6450).
 The [Treasury](https://etherscan.io/address/0x8da8f82d2bbdd896822de723f55d6edf416130ba#tokentxns) is a community-owned and governed pool of capital for developing and growing the Radicle network and community.
 Those who own RAD tokens can